jfasch/jfasch-home/trainings/material/soup/python/advanced/group.rst

 * *beautiful*

-To meet this goal, this course covers some advanced language features which you won't be able to do without once you got used to them.
+To meet this goal, this course covers some advanced language features which you won't be able to do without, once you got used to them.

 .. toctree::
    :maxdepth: 1